abarker/pytest-helper/doc/sphinx_docs/index.rst

    When the module that calls the above function is not run as a script the function call does nothing.

+   To using the pytest option `--pyargs` to include dotted Python package descriptors you should also use the `script_run` option `pyargs=True`.

 * :ref:`pytest_helper.sys_path<sys_path>`